vesoft-inc/nebula-docs/docs-1.1/nebula-exchange/use-exchange/ex-ug-import-hive.md

 - HIVE 2.3.7, with MySQL 8.0.22

-- Nebula Graph v1.2.0, deployed with Docker Compose.
+- Nebula Graph v{{ nebula.release }}, deployed with Docker Compose.
 For more information, see [Deploy Nebula Graph with Docker Compose](https://github.com/vesoft-inc/nebula-docker-compose "Click to go to GitHub").

 ## Prerequisites

 To import data from HIVE with Exchange v1.x, do a check of these:

 - Exchange v1.x is compiled.
 For more information, see [Compile Exchange v1.x](../ex-ug-compile.md).
-Exchange 1.1.0 is used in this example.
+Exchange {{ nebula.release }} is used in this example.

 - Spark is installed.